Dark red brick wall

 Operations

 Operational teams are finding AI helpful for summarizing meeting notes or drafting internal documentation and training materials.
 This alleviates the pressure on staff to scramble to take notes and allows them to stay focused on the discussion, knowing a clear summary will be available afterward.
-Test out the Gemini note taking feature on your next Google Meet call!

-Practical uses of AI in nonprofit operations include:
+How to use AI in nonprofit operations

-Ethical Use and Guardrails for AI Use
+Ethical Use and Guardrails for Nonprofit AI Use

 Before diving in, it’s important to set clear guidelines for ethical and effective AI use.

-Always Review
+Always review

-Always review AI generated content to ensure it’s accurate and aligns with your organization’s voice.
-AI generated content should always be reviewed and evaluated for intent, tone, and brand alignment before being used externally.
+Always review AI-generated content to ensure it’s accurate and aligns with your organization’s voice.
+AI-generated content should always be reviewed and evaluated for intent, tone, and brand alignment before being used externally.

-Watch for Bias
+Watch for bias.

 Be mindful of inherent bias in AI models, which are only as unbiased as the data they’re trained on.
 Be sure to understand the content ownership rules of each tool, especially if you’re generating marketing or fundraising materials.

-Create an AI Policy
+Create an AI policy for your nonprofit.

 Work with your organization to develop a stance on AI transparency and content creation, as well as any responses should the use of AI be questioned by a supporter.
 If you’re looking for a quick way to indicate AI creation, use the image caption to alert users.

-You’re the Expert.
-Expand on what AI Gives You
+You’re the expert.
+Expand on what AI gives you.

 Whether you’re drafting donor emails, summarizing reports, or brainstorming fundraising ideas, the quality of your AI-generated output is directly tied to how you ask for it.
 That’s where prompt writing comes in—a skill that’s easy to learn and pays off quickly.